 The patient had come to the ER a few days previous for treatment of cellulitis of his groin area and was on antibiotics.
 During the hospitalization, he had received a foley catheter that was removed.
 This lead to acute urethral obstruction and significant bladder distention.

 Since this patient was considered a full stomach by myself, I elected to perform a general anesthetic using RSI.
 Given his reported history of post polio syndrome, there was concern that he might have a hyperkalemic response to succinylcholine.
-Since post polio syndrome is associated with increased risk of aspiration, I elected to use succinylcholine for rapid intubation.
 I administered 100 mcg fentanyl, 2 mg of versed, 130 mg of propofol and 80 mg of succinylcholine for intubation.
 Intubation was uneventful, and the patient was maintained with sevoflurane.
 The surgeon performed a cystoscopy with evacuation of a large amount of clot.
 The patient was extubated in the OR and went to the PACU with no problems noted.

-Post polio syndrome was only first recognized in the 1970's and 1980's as patients from the 1950's who had contracted polio, improved and then suffered a recrudescence of sorts began seeking care.
+Post polio syndrome was only first recognized in the 1970's and 1980's as patients from the 1950's who had contracted polio, improved and then suffered a recrudescence and sought medical care.

-Polio is single stranded viral infection that has been described as one that attacks and destroys the motor neurons lying in the anterior horn of the spinal cord.
+Polio is a single stranded picornavirus infection that has been described as one that attacks and destroys the motor neurons lying in the anterior horn of the spinal cord.
 The severity is variable, from complete respiratory failure and paralysis to a mild fever that lasts a few days.
-However, it has also been noted that histopatholgically, there is evidence of damage to the neurons located in the brain, predominantly in the brain stem and cerebellum.
-These sites included the reticular formation, vestibular nuclei, and the roof nuclei of the cerebellum.
+However, it has also been noted that histopathologically, there is evidence of damage to the neurons located in the brain, predominantly in the brain stem and cerebellum.
+These sites include the reticular formation, vestibular nuclei, and the roof nuclei of the cerebellum.

 Post polio syndrome(PPS) symptoms include weakness, fatigue (generalized and muscular), atrophy, and pain.
 Unfortunately, the symptoms are vague and non specific and therefore, it is a diagnosis of exclusion in patients who have a history of paralytic polio with residual motor neuron loss followed by a period of recovery and then stability of 15 years or more prior to a subsequent new onset of weakness or abnormal muscle fatigue.